-AMclass is an area of specific management class
+A{Mclass} is an area of specific management class

 MANAGEMENT CLASS represents a group of all stands in all age classes of a single main tree species.
-Its main purpose is to (re)establish normal (balanced) proportion of age-classes within the area.
+Its main purpose is to (re)establish uniform (balanced) proportion of age-classes within the area.